Hybrid Geometry-Adaptive MCMC for Bayesian Inference in Higher-Order Ising Models: The model and methods

-In the forward problem, the quantity of interest are the moments, i.e. the expected mean value for a given configuration $E m_N(\bm{x}) $ and correlations.
-In this study, our primary objective is to determine the values of the parameters $\bm{\t} = (K, J, h)$, assuming full knowledge of $\bm{x}$.
-This analysis is carried out under the assumption of full connectivity among the vertices.
+In the forward problem, the relevant quantities are low-order moments (e.g., $\mathbb{E}[w(\mathbf{x})]$ and correlations).
+In the inverse problem of interest here, the goal is to recover the parameters $\boldsymbol{\theta}=(K,J,h)$ given macroscopic observations, assuming full knowledge of $\mathbf{x}$.